NOTE

 Add the lang query parameter at the end of the URL to syntax highlight the file.
 For instance for a nodejs source file:

-For image files, just set the lang to png, jpg, etc. to get the image displayed in a proper HTML page: http://chunk.io/crohr/f1ec04b3586f415d9ae4cac7bbe64826?lang=jpg.
+For image files, just set the extension to png, jpg, etc. to get the image displayed in a proper HTML page: https://chunk.io/crohr/f1ec04b3586f415d9ae4cac7bbe64826.jpg.

 Tar archive preview

-E.g. http://chunk.io/crohr/d53e0f60109145f9b97accb5c3c9c0b0?lang=tar.
+E.g. https://chunk.io/crohr/d53e0f60109145f9b97accb5c3c9c0b0/.

 Single file extraction from tar archive